LowbeeNorman/Practice-Go-App/README.Docker.md

 When you're ready, start your application by running:
 `docker compose up --build`.

 Your application listens on TCP port 38759.
-You can connect using netcat (nc) or any TCP client:
+You can connect using netcat (nc) or any TCP client (in another terminal of course):

 ### On Windows, WSL, or macOS (the command Caleb is running using WSL):
 nc -v host.docker.internal 38759